Dabke: Instruments

-The Shubabeh, (شبابة) is a woodwind instrument traditionally made from reed cane.
+The Shubabeh (شبابة) is a woodwind instrument traditionally made from reed cane.
 It differs from the Mijwiz and Arghul in that it does not have a reed, instead the musician blows against the side of the instrument at an angle to produce the tone.
 The Shubabeh is traditionally played by herders in the wilderness.

 Competitions and performances

 Dabke competitions or shows often consist of different cultural dances and various troupes performing dabke.
-For example, the International Fiesta, a well known festival at the University at Buffalo, consists of a series of clubs performing their cultural dances.
-This competition occurs every semester in the main stage theater of the UB Center for the Arts during the spring time, usually at the end of February or beginning of March.
-This allows the Organization of Arab Students to participate and promote the cultural awareness of dabke.

 Many universities host events called Arab Night or a title to that effect.
 When these shows occur, dabke is either performed on stage (inside or outside), in a hall on the floor, or outside on the floor.
 There are different steps that comprise the Dabke dance: the belbel, the inzel, shemmel and taxi; a combination of each of these steps as well as the occasional jump and turn make the dance complete.

-In America, the tradition has not been lost and is held in the same places as it would in the original homeland and the dance music is also commonly played in America at Arab-community cultural centers and conventions such as the annual convention hosted by the American Federation of Ramallah Palestine.
+In America, the tradition has persisted and is held in the same kind of communal spaces as it would in the Levant.
+Dance music is also commonly played in America at Arab-community cultural centers and conventions such as Lebanese American festivals around the country and the annual convention hosted by the American Federation of Ramallah Palestine.

 In her study titled Syrian Radical Dabka, ethnomusicologist Shayna Silverstein described the changes in social interpretations and performances of dabke as performed in Syria.
 In the 20th century and beyond, dabke has both been interpreted as an element of nationalist ideologies or as a modern and aesthetic form of folk dance, performed by academically trained dancers from the Higher Institute of Dramatic Arts.
 To reinforce these interpretations and the continuation of dabke in rural as well as in urban settings, performances have been promoted countrywide by government-sponsored folk dance ensembles as well as in educational programs disseminated by the Ministry of Culture.
 Since the beginning of the Syrian Civil War, dabke performances as a manifestation of community gatherings have further accompanied protest meetings and demonstrations against the ruling government of Syria.